seqan/chopper/README.md

 ```
 make test
 ```
-In case anything fails, please open a Github issue mentioning your OS and compiler version.
+In case anything fails, please open a GitHub issue mentioning your OS and compiler version.

 ## Chopper

-Chopper uses a hierarchical DP algorithm to layout user bins into a given number technical bins, optimizing the space consumption of a Hierarchical Interleaved Bloom Filter (HIBF).
+Chopper uses a hierarchical DP algorithm to layout user bins into a given number of technical bins, optimizing the space consumption of a Hierarchical Interleaved Bloom Filter (HIBF).

 Chopper needs an **input file** with filenames.
-The file could looks like this:
+The file could look like this:
 (it is always good to give absolute instead of relative paths)

 ```